adafruit/Adafruit_IO_Python/README.md

 (on Windows, and some linux-based boards such as the Yun, omit the sudo)

+### Raspberry Pi SSL Note

+Note on a Raspberry Pi with Python 2.7.3 you might see warnings like:

+    InsecurePlatformWarning: A true SSLContext object is not available.
+This prevents urllib3 from configuring SSL appropriately and may cause certain SSL connections to fail.
+For more information, see https://urllib3.readthedocs.org/en/latest/security.html#insecureplatformwarning.

+To remove this warning you can install better SSL support for Python by running these commands in a terminal

+    sudo apt-get update
+    sudo apt-get install -y python-pip python-dev build-essential libffi-dev libssl-dev sudo pip install requests[security]

+Restart the Pi and you should see the warnings disappear.

 ## Usage

 You must have an [Adafruit IO key](https://learn.adafruit.com/adafruit-io/api-key) to use this library and the Adafruit IO service.